-• Lone Ranch: Washington State, USA
+o Lone Ranch: Washington State, USA

-We acquired the right to a 100% undivided interest, subject to a 3% net smelter royalty, in 73 mining claims located in Ferry County, Washington State, United States of America ("Lone Ranch") from MinQuest Inc. ("MinQuest").
-Consideration to be paid for the interest is US\$360,000, and the commitment to incur total exploration expenditures of US\$1,225,000 (of which \$175,000 has been incurred) on the property, by the third anniversary of the "New Effective Date" as agreed by MinQuest.
+The Company acquired the right to a 100% undivided interest, subject to a 3% net smelter royalty ("NSR"), in 73 mining claims located in Ferry County, Washington State, United States of America ("Lone Ranch")

+from MinQuest Inc. ("MinQuest").
+During the period ending October 31, 2018, the Company decided to abandon the property and all costs associated with this property have been written off in the Consolidated Statements of Operations and Comprehensive Income.